moschulze/blender-farm/README.md

 You can easily upload your project via browser and configure the frames to render, the output format and the rendering engine.
 When you're happy with your configuration you can start the rendering process with a single click and check the progress in your browser.

+The rending is done on clients.
+They request rendering tasks from the manage server and use a locally installed version of [Blender](http://www.blender.org) to complete them.
+After completion they upload the result to the server so it can be viewed and downloaded from you.

 This repository contains the software that manages the projects and coordinates the rendering tasks.
 It is based on the popular [Symfony PHP framework](https://symfony.com/).
 The software for the render nodes could be found [here](https://github.com/moschulze/blender-farm-client).

 ##Requirements